Good CAT Score: 2025 Requirements by Job Level

 Don't panic.
 Many factors affect test performance, including test anxiety and unfamiliarity with the format.
 With proper preparation, most people can improve their scores significantly.

-How long are CCAT scores valid?
+How long are CAT scores valid?

 Most companies consider scores valid for 1-2 years, though some may accept older scores or require recent testing.

-Key Takeaways for Your CCAT Score Range
+Key Takeaways for Your CAT Score Range

 1. Percentiles matter more than raw scores – focus on your relative performance